-I have been listening with some degree of incredulity to the arguments coming from the government side and have to start with a quote, which I believe is from William Pitt, who said that “The facts of life have turned out to be Tory.”
+I have been listening with some degree of incredulity to the arguments coming from the government side and have to start with a quote, which I believe is from William Pitt, who said, “The facts of life have turned out to be Tory.”

 Hearing my Liberal friends talk, they say that people are not saving enough and that if we only took more money away from them, put it somewhere else, and then gave it back to them later, that would solve the problem.
 There is clearly a misunderstanding on the government side about the fact that this money has to come from somewhere and that the cost of that is going to unfold.

-The government members talk about a phased-in plan.
-However, without appreciating whether it is phased-in over two or seven years, as intended, or longer than that, the cost will still be there for individuals and small businesses.
+The government members talk about a phase-in plan.
+However, without appreciating whether it is phased in over two or seven years, as intended, or longer than that, the cost will still be there for individuals and small businesses.
 We will still very much see that negative impact.

 To start, I will just review where we are in this regard.

 The core of the bill would increase the amount that individuals and employers have to pay as part of their CPP deductions.
 This will eventually, but not for current seniors, lead to higher payouts down the line.
 Therefore, we are not talking about improving the situation for those currently in retirement; but in the long run, we are talking about a system that would require individuals and businesses to pay in more and pay out more in the future.

 In terms of the magnitude of this change, the premiums will increase from 9.9% to 11.9% eventually; the maximum level of pensionable earnings will go up from just under $55,000 to $82,700 by the year 2025; and premiums will rise by up to $2,200 per worker, with the amount collected being split between employers and employees.
 These are very significant numbers.
 The costs are significant and will have a significant impact on the economy.